 As long as the primary reason for the camp is to provide care and supervision while you work, your child might be able to get some additional sports and fitness along the way.

 One of the most effective ways to prevent sports injuries is to encourage cross-training in a variety of sports.
-So if your son normally plays soccer, it might be a good idea to enroll him an after-school program that exposes him to a wider range of activities.
-He'll be able to work out different muscles and become stronger overall while also preparing for the upcoming soccer season.
+So if your child normally plays soccer, it might be a good idea to enroll them in an after-school program that exposes them to a wider range of activities.
+They'll be able to work out different muscles and become stronger overall while also preparing for the upcoming soccer season.

 Get reimbursed for doctor's visits